 Selecting a pair of binoculars is not so hard, if you know what you are looking for.
 If you are new to these devices, the prospects of finding a useful pair of field glasses can seem daunting.
 This is why I recommend Tasco binoculars as they produce a variety of binoculars at an economical price point so that you can try several pairs to see for yourself how they perform.
 While that is useful, I caution you to learn a little bit about how these visual devices are designed and why they do what they do, or don’t do, before you plunk down your money.
 In the meantime, I am here to provide useful and helpful knowledge to help you select the right pair of binoculars for your needs.

 A Little Bit about Tasco Binoculars

 Tasco is an American-based optics brand originally founded in the 1950s.
+Most of their line of binos are made in the USA.
 Today, Tasco’s parent company also owns Bushnell, a name familiar to many who know a good pair of binoculars when they look through them.
 What I like about Tasco binoculars is that they are low-budget, high-quality optics offering a range of dimensions, finishes, magnifications and objective lenses to satisfy both the novice and the experienced hunters out there, whether you are hunting game or hunting for inexpensive, quality binoculars.

 Critics of low-budget optics are justified in their reasoning, but that should have no influence on those who are sincerely interested in leaving the fancy frills, bells and whistles aside for efficiently built, premium binoculars made with the best glass, variety of types of binoculars, weatherproofing and waterproofing, variety of finishes and the lowest ticket prices on the market.